wilkelab/ggtext/README.md

 ## Examples

+Rich text formatting support is provided both in theme elements and via geoms.

+### Markdown in theme elements

 The ggtext package defines a new theme element, `element_markdown()`, which behaves similarly to `element_text()` but renders the provided text as markdown/html.
 Note that word wrapping is disabled by